 - Graduate students are welcomed into faculty labs and studios, and participate in groundbreaking work being done in partnership with business, industry and government across Michigan and around the world.

-- WMU enrolls nearly 1,700 international students from 104 countries.
+- WMU attracts more than 1,850 international students from 100 countries.

 - International-related academic offerings include programs focusing on global and international studies, business, politics, select world regions, and languages such as Arabic, Chinese, Japanese and Spanish.

-- The University operates study abroad programs in more than 30 countries as well as offers access to hundreds more through worldwide linkages with other universities and organizations.
+- The University operates more than 90 study abroad programs in some 40 countries and offers access to countless more through worldwide linkages with other universities and organizations.

 - A fully accredited intensive English language program is available for international students.

 The student affairs division supports WMU’s academic mission, engages students in learning and personal development, and helps the University maintain its inclusive campus climate.
 Among its many responsibilities are overseeing the housing and dining system, Career and Student Employment Services, and an accredited health center complete with counselors and psychologists who are dedicated to helping students manage educational, career and personal issues.

 In terms of arts and entertainment, students can choose from scores of cultural events; more than 1,400 plays, concerts and exhibitions staged by the fine arts college; and performances by comedians, musicians and other popular entertainers sponsored by student groups such as the Campus Activities Board.
 WMU also is home to Miller Auditorium, the third largest theatre in Michigan, which presents everything from high-profile concerts and multimedia extravaganzas to Broadway shows and internationally acclaimed performances of ballet, opera, music and dance.